DFE-Digital/ecf-gov-guidance/content/nominate-induction-tutor.md

 They do this using the 'Manage training for early careers teachers' service.

-If you've never registered an induction tutor before, request a link so you can nominate a new induction tutor.

-If you want to change to a new induction tutor, your current induction tutor can sign in to our service to nominate someone else to be the induction tutor.
-This will transfer access to your school’s account to the new induction tutor.
+If your school is new to this service, [send your school a link to use the service](https://manage-training-for-early-career-teachers.education.gov.uk/nominations/resend-email).

+You'll be asked to nominate an induction tutor, who will then be given access to the service.

+Once set up, your induction tutor can [sign in to 'Manage training for early career teachers'](https://manage-training-for-early-career-teachers.education.gov.uk/).